On this page:

 If you sell tobacco products, you must comply with all applicable federal laws and regulations for retailers.
 By complying with these regulations, retailers help keep tobacco products out of the hands of youth.

-FDA conducts inspections of tobacco product retailers to determine a retailer's compliance with federal laws and regulations, including The Federal Food, Drug, and Cosmetic Act, as amended by the Tobacco Control Act, and our rules and regulations.
+FDA's Center for Tobacco Products (CTP) conducts inspections of tobacco product retailers to determine a retailer's compliance with federal laws and regulations, including the Federal Food, Drug, and Cosmetic Act (FD&C Act), as amended by the Tobacco Control Act, and our rules and regulations.

 During Undercover Buy Inspections, the retailer is unaware an inspection is taking place.
 The minor and inspector will not identify themselves.